 - the preservation, conservation, and digitization of this material

-- sponsoring scholarly conferences and concerts
+- sponsoring scholarly conferences, exhibits, concerts, and residencies at UCLA

 - parts rentals for Herb Alpert School of Music students and ensembles